 So you ring them and you go “I can’t find this laptop.
 It’s not here.”
 To be told that “It’s still on the shelf – you’ll have to just come back and get it.”
-Which is fine if all of your drops are in a two mile radius of the hub.
+This is fine if all of your drops are within a two-mile radius of the hub.

 But if they’re not, you’ve either got to go back and get it (you can be 20 minutes away to then carry on your run), or – when you finish – you get back and drop it off on your way home.
 At the end of the day, it is painful and it can be avoided.

 Again, less haste and more speed.
 Just take five minutes at the beginning of the day to make sure that everything is on board.
 It will save you time in the long run.

 Multi-drop delivery habit #3: Know where your packages are in your vehicle

 This is where Circuit does come in very handy because it’s got a new feature called Place in Vehicle.